 Consumers are also becoming smarter.
 They understand that many companies can have a legitimate-looking website and great marketing that says “We’re the best!”

 That’s why they are more likely to trust what’s being said in an online review, by other customers, than even a friend or family recommendation.
-So, in addition to having that great website, efficient tool, and great marketing, you also need to make sure that online reviews are treated as a cornerstone to your online reputation.
+So, in addition to having that great website, efficient tool, and great marketing, amazing SaaS sales team (internal or externa) you also need to make sure that online reviews are treated as a cornerstone to your online reputation.